jphmrst/PLC/README.md

  from [the Library Management page][agda-docs-package-system] of the Agda documentation.

-*Verifying the Agda standard libraries installation*.
+*Verify the Agda standard libraries installation*.
 After the above steps succeed, you should be able to load Agda files which use standard libraries: